mLamneck/SDDS/readme.md

 ```

-There are some things to note here
+There are some things to note here:
 * There's not need to move the Tled code into a separate file.
 We think it's a good practice move components to their own files.
 * We nested the led component in another class called userStruct.
 This is not necessary.
 We could instead just declare Tled userStruct.
 Usually you will have multiple components and one root structure collecting it.
 But it's completely up to you.
+* The call to TtaskHandler::handleEvents() in the loop is necessary to run the event handler.
 * The declaration of TserialPlainCommHandler makes the structure accessible over serial communication.
 And that's the beauty of it.
 You don't have to touch your Led component to make it available.
 And it doesn't matter if you add/remove variables to your led or if you add more components.
-* The call to TtaskHandler::handleEvents() in the loop is necessary to run the event handler.
+* The declaration TwebCommHandler is only available for ESP32/ESP8266 and will provide a website with a generic user interface.
+If you are using an ESP, add your WiFi startup code in the setup, oterhwise comment out the lines for webSocket based handling.

+## Testing the Example
+to be done